dustinestes/MECM_Toolkit/Infrastructure/Distribution Points/Distribution Points - General.md

 &nbsp;

-## Enable PXE Role On Distribution Points
+## Configure PXE

 The snippets below provide a method for configuring the PXE role on a single server or an entire hierarchy of servers.

+### Enable

 > Note: Both snippets include Where-Object clauses to ensure that devices with PXE already enabled are not included and neither are CMG servers.

-### Snippets

 ```powershell
 # Single Server